 Avoid close contact with people who are sick whenever possible.

-Practice other good health habits – clean and disinfect frequently touched surfaces at home, work, or school, especially if someone is ill; get plenty of sleep; be physically active; manage your stress; drink plenty of fluids; and eat nutritious food.
+Practice other good health habits – clean and disinfect frequently touched surfaces at home, work, or school, especially if someone is ill; get plenty of sleep; be physically active; manage your stress; drink plenty of fluids, and eat nutritious food.

 It is important to keep children home from school when they are ill.
-If your student has any of the following symptoms, please keep them home from school: temperature greater than 100.4, coughing, vomiting, diarrhea, any rash not yet diagnosed by a physician, red or pink itchy eye and/or drainage from eye, and any contagious illness such as chicken pox, strep throat or flu.
+If your student has any of the following symptoms, please keep them home from school: temperature greater than 100.4, coughing, vomiting, diarrhea, any rash not yet diagnosed by a physician, red or pink itchy eye and/or drainage from the eye, and any contagious illness such as chickenpox, strep throat or flu.
 For additional guidance on when to keep your student home, please contact your school nurse.

-The Novel Coronavirus is a quickly evolving situation that we are following very closely.
+COVID-19 is a quickly evolving situation that we are following very closely.
 We are in close communication with the New Hampshire Department or Health and Human Services (Division of Public Health Services) and the New Hampshire Department of Education.
 Our school facilities departments are vigilantly sanitizing our educational spaces as is typical during cold and flu season.
 We will follow all recommended guidelines to ensure the safety of our students and staff.

 We are committed to student and staff wellness and will continue to share new information with you regarding this current situation as it becomes available.